Imperfect Competition in Markets for Short-Circuit Current Services: Introduction

-\IEEEPARstart{E}{electric} power systems throughout the world are shifting to renewable energy dominated architectures for achieving the goal of net-zero carbon emissions in coming decades.
+Electric power systems throughout the world are shifting to renewable energy dominated architectures for achieving the goal of net-zero carbon emissions in coming decades.
 This requires the massive installation of Inverter-Based Resources (IBR), mainly wind and solar generators.

-Since power electronic inverters have very limited overload capacity, they only contribute to about one fifth of the Short-Circuit Current (SCC) provided by Synchronous Generators (SGs) \cite{tleis20197,jia2017review}.
-Sufficient SCC is a main criterion for a secure system operation \cite{dozein2018system,huuhtanen2024system}, as lack of this physical quantity can have important negative impacts, including causing protection devices to fail in responding to a short-circuit fault.
+Since power electronic inverters have very limited overload capacity, they only contribute to about one-fifth of the Short-Circuit Current (SCC) provided by Synchronous Generators (SGs) \cite{tleis20197,jia2017review}.
+Consequently, the rapid integration of IBR significantly reduces system-wide SCC levels.
+Sufficient SCC is a main criterion for secure system operation \cite{dozein2018system,huuhtanen2024system}, as lack of this physical quantity can have important negative impacts, including causing protection devices to fail to respond to a short-circuit fault, especially on distant or lightly loaded feeders.
 Deficiency in SCC may also lead to voltage oscillations, potentially causing the phase-locked loop to lose synchronization.
+Such practical grid security concerns create a critical need to address SCC adequacy.

 Various proposals have been made to overcome these issues in IBR-dominated systems, including inserting phase-change material into chips to improve the overload capability of grid inverters \cite{shao2020power}, and installing synchronous condensers to maintain the minimum SCC of critical buses \cite{jia2018synchronous}.
 Another feasible solution is considering SCC as an ancillary service, through dispatching SGs to offer sufficient SCC during certain periods, thus guaranteeing an adequate performance of protections during short-circuit faults \cite{chu2024pricing}.
 For power systems with both SGs and IBR, a methodology for evaluating SCC on specific buses within dispatch models was developed in \cite{chu2021short}.
 It computes the SCC contributions according to the Unit Commitment (UC) status and equivalent impedance between thermal units and buses concerned.
 It is important to note that online SGs provide little SCC to distant buses, and only contribute significantly to increasing SCC in their surrounding nodes.
 Therefore, once the SCC requirement of all buses is satisfied through dispatching certain critically-located SGs, the service provided by other ones will no longer be needed.
 This highly local nature of the SCC service may give certain generation companies some room to exert market power for increasing their own profits, particularly when they manage SGs located at advantageous electrical locations.